 How to Exercise Your Rights

-Questions about our policies and procedures, requests to exercise individual rights, and complaints should be directed to our Corporate Compliance and Privacy Officer through the agency’s Administrative Assistant at (716) 895-6700.
-Ext 4050.
-All telephone inquiries will be screened by the agency’s Administrative Assistant and directed to the appropriate individual.
+Questions about our policies and procedures, requests to exercise individual rights, and complaints should be directed to our Corporate Compliance and Privacy Officer through the agency’s Contact Person at (716) 895-6700 at extension 4050.
+All telephone inquiries will be screened by the agency’s Contact Person and directed to the appropriate individual.
 (Administrator and/or Privacy Officer).